-If you create or hold rights to a work, it’s important to keep records and data trails which you can use as proof of your rights if the worst should happen.
-For example, embedding data in your digital images files (known as metadata) or superimposing a watermark over your images to show the copyright in the work.
+If you create or hold rights to a work, it’s important to keep records and data trails.
+You can use these as proof of your rights if the worst should happen.
+For example, embedding data in your digital images files (known as metadata) or superimposing a watermark over your images.

 Metadata is important.
 Labelling photos means that if they do go awry, all the original ownership data is there.
-To me this is more important than the watermark.
-It’s nice that people can see I’ve taken the photo but it’s less likely to stop people copying.
+This is more important than the watermark.
+Branding your work is great visually but with some basic photoshop it can be removed or just plain cropped out.

 Protecting your work can help you in many ways.
-It can help you take legal action against anyone who uses your images without permission and can bring in extra income through licensing or selling your rights.
+It can help you take legal action against anyone who uses your images without permission.
+It can also bring in extra income through licensing or selling your rights.
+As Rick can verify:

 In the past, having your image used or copied by others was confined to print, such as newspapers, magazines and books.
 Now an image can appear online and spread around the world in seconds, all without your knowledge.

-Of course, Rick has no problems with others using his images in the right ways.
-For him, the most important thing to know is that they will attribute the work to your name.
+Rick has no problems with others using his images in the right ways.
+For him, the most important thing to know is that they will attribute the work to his name.

 Develop your strategy

 Even for experienced industry experts, managing copyright can be tricky at times.
-A member of the British Institute of Professional Photography (BIPP), Rick uses their helpline for information.
-But, in his experience, what would he say to other photographers who are uncertain of how to start protecting their work?
+But, in his experience, what would Rick say to other photographers who are uncertain of how to start protecting their work?

 Being aware at the start about how to protect your work will see you in good stead as you build your library and your career.
 Lots of cameras can input the copyright and user data in the camera itself.
 Almost certainly you can set this in your photo library pre-sets.
 I have my software add all my details when I import photos to it.